rootmode/versestackapp/README.md

 README.md

-* Please run Gradle SYNC in Android Studio after importing the app folder as a Project
+* Please run Gradle SYNC in Android Studio after importing the app folder as a Project *
+*
 * TO TEST REGULAR USER LOGIN:username: testuser1 password:testuser1
 * Features: Recycle View, LiveData
 -    Search Book by ISBN: Search Book by ISBN: 5555
 -    Click on "Borrow Book" button to rent a book
--    Recucle view will show an updated persisntent data list of borrowed book
+-    Recycle view will show an updated persistent data list of borrowed books
+*
+*
 *
 TO TEST ADMININSTRATOR USER:LOGIN:admin	password: admin

 - Enter ISBN to remove book from the “Books” table